crownloyal/redstone/app/readme.md

 ### Story and idea of this Project ###

 ### What is Ember.js? ###
+Ember.js or simply Ember is a Javascript MVC framework, delivering a "Convention over configuration" approach for what they call "ambitious web apps".

+Sure when you start up a new app, you need to consider a few things; basically you need to architect from the ground up - how do you manage your models, how will the data routing work out?
+Lot's of questions!
+Ember jumps in right here and already solves you all those problems people have seen already hundereds of times.
+Instead it gives you certain patterns which, once learned, turn out to be powerful so you can focus on what your app needs to deliver.

+If you want to read an ingenious sales pitch - have a look on [http://brewhouse.io/blog/2015/05/13/emberjs-an-antidote-to-your-hype-fatigue.html"](Brewhouse's blog) which gives you an in-depth look into the problems we face on a day-to-day basis as a Javascript engineer.

 ### Where does the data come from? ###
 The data is coming from the only source of truth - the production REDMINE database itself.
 It exposes a REST API which we can use to get *live* data, yes you are seeing this right, the data is live.

 ### Changelog ###

+##### March 09 2016 #####
+_EOD commit : _
+- added embers-select for dropdown selections
+- added drop-downs to projects
+- updated read
+- updated about with current changelog
+- fiddled around with the day array calculator
+- added custom fonts

 ##### March 08 2016 #####
 _EOD commit : 1c3072f_